M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 Do I need an SBR for a 14.5-inch Block 2 clone?

-No, if the 14.5-inch barrel is pinned and welded to a muzzle device that brings overall barrel length to 16 inches or more, the rifle is not an SBR under federal law.
-The DD M4A1 RIS II and the DD M4A1 FSP URG both ship with the SureFire SF3P pinned and welded to 16 inches at the factory, so the host is non-NFA.
-If you want to skip the pin-and-weld and run a bare 14.5-inch threaded muzzle, you do need a Form 1 SBR registration, which under OBBBA is now a zero-tax filing with eForm 1 approvals running days rather than the legacy multi-month wait.
+No, if the 14.5-inch barrel is pinned and welded to a muzzle device that brings barrel length to 16 inches or more, the rifle is not an SBR under federal law.
+The DD M4A1 FSP URG ships with the SureFire SF3P pinned and welded to 16 inches; the complete DD M4A1 RIS II ships with a pinned-and-welded DD Extended Flash Suppressor to the same 16 inches.
+Both are non-NFA from the factory, but only the FSP URG's SF3P accepts the SureFire SOCOM RC2 directly.
+If you want to skip the pin-and-weld and run a bare 14.5-inch threaded muzzle, you do need a Form 1 SBR registration, which under OBBBA is now a zero-tax filing with eForm 1 approvals running in weeks rather than the legacy multi-month wait.

 Can civilians own a real AN/PEQ-15?